LTMiner105/LTMiner/README.md

 ## Abstract

 LTMiner (Long Tail Miner) aims to mine rare patterns from large-scale software systems and check their violations to detect potential bugs.
 By leveraging large code models and word embeddings, we rank and filter violations of rare patterns based on contextual semantics, highlighting the interesting ones.
-This project contain two files as follows.
+This project contain three ziped files as follows.

-## Result Data (Result.zip)
+## Result (Result.zip)

 There are eight HTML files in the Result.zip.
 They are the Linux Kernel bug reports in eight different pattern support levels.
 Each report contains corresponding pattern violations.
 The key elements in the bug report are shown as follows.